This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The chippings can be spread to layer and build up the soil, creating more space between the topsoil and the concrete and preventing too much heat from causing damage to whatever is being grown in the soil.

-If you have concrete areas in your garden, they can appear unsightly, so you want to cover them in vibrant grass, understandably.
+If you have concrete areas in your garden, they can appear unsightly, so understandably, you want to cover them in vibrant grass.
+The minimum soil depth for grass over concrete is around 12 inches.

 Have a good amount of topsoil before growing grass on concrete

-Thankfully, although growing grass over concrete is by no means easy, it is still achievable if you have the proper amount of topsoil.
+Thankfully, although growing grass over concrete is not easy, it is still achievable if you have the proper amount of topsoil.
 The level of drainage will also greatly impact the growth of the grass.
 Large concrete areas are liable to pool with water, making it impossible for the grass to get the amount of oxygen it needs to survive.

 It is best to plant low maintenance and grow almost anywhere – like Creeping Red Fescue on top of concrete.